Scaless/enumbra/README.md

 # Q&A
 Q. Why is the library called enumbra (pronounced e-num-bruh)?

 The word umbra represents a region behind a celestial body where light is obscured.
 C++ enums sit in that region of the language.
 They're integers, kind of?
 They're flags, kind of?
 They're an *enumeration*, yet not *enumerable*?
 They are widely used as bit flags but there are few built-in resources for safely using them as such.

 The name also just sounds cool.
+This is where I'd put the cool logo ... if I had one.

 ![umbra](https://www.nasa.gov/sites/default/files/umbra-penumbra.jpg)
 [Source: NASA.gov](https://www.nasa.gov/audience/forstudents/k-4/stories/umbra-and-penumbra)